buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcAlignment.md

 A mapping between the *business logic* and its *geometry definition* in IFC is described by the concept templates related to the alignment geometry.

+> NOTE Alignment layouts _IfcAlignmentHorizontal_, _IfcAlignmentVertical_, and _IfcAlignmentCant_ nest _IfcAlignment_ with an _IfcRelNests_ relationship. _IfcRelNests.RelatedObjects_ is an ordered list.
+The proper order of the alignment layouts is _IfcAlignmentHorizontal_, _IfcAlignmentVertical_, and _IfcAlignmentCant_.
+When _IfcReferent_ is used to define the start station of the alignment, and it is located within the same _IfcRelNests.RelatedObjects_ list as the alignment layouts, it must precede _IfcAlignmentHorizontal_.

 ## Attributes